neonmoe/metro/README.md

 being completely improvised, but the route based on [some plans found on the internet (page 41)][metro-plan].

+The game takes about 25 minutes to walk through completely.

 ### Controls
 - WASD or IJKL to move
 - Arrow keys or mouse to look around